WulfmanGer/ARK-Survival-Ascendend-Mod-Cleaner/README.md

 2. Creates a backup of the mod directory
 3. Lists all mods that are not custom cosmetics
 4. Writes this list to a log file (`mod_delete.log`)
-5. Asks you if you want to remove these mods from the JSON file
+5. Asks you if you want to remove these mods (from the library.json and from the mod folder)
-6. Then deletes the associated mod folders
-7. Shows paths to the backups at the end for manual review
+6. Shows paths to the backups at the end for manual review

 ---